-Options: Trading ends three
+Options: Trading ends

 three business days before the underlying futures

 facility, Cushing, Oklahoma, at any pipeline or

 Cushing storage, or Equilon Pipeline Co., by in-tank

 transfer, in-line transfer, book-out, or

 All deliveries are

 rateable over the course of the month and must be

 completed by the last calendar day of the delivery

 An Alternate Delivery

 Procedure is available to buyers and sellers who

 termination of trading in the spot month contract.

 basis after submitting a notice of their intention

 to the Exchange.

-for, or in Connection with, Physicals
+Futures for, or in Connection with, Physicals

 The commercial buyer

 or seller may exchange a futures position for a

 notice to the Exchange.
 EFPs may be used to either

 initiate or liquidate a futures position.

 crudes with 0.42% sulfur by weight or less, not less

 The following domestic crude streams are

-deliverable: West Texas Intermediate, Low Sweet Mix, New Mexican Sweet,
+deliverable: West Texas Intermediate, Low Sweet Mix,